viniairam7/JogoWebPC/README.md

 # 🚀 Features

--Browser-playable game
+-Browser playable game

 -WebGL build (Unity export)

 -Lightweight and easy to deploy on GitHub Pages

 # 📂 Project Structure
 Build/ WebGL build files

-TemplateData/    Unity web template data index.html       Entry point for the game
+TemplateData/ Unity web template data

+index.html -> Entry point for the game

 # ▶️ How to Run
 Just open index.html in any modern browser, or host the folder on GitHub Pages / Netlify.